Guan Yu: In Buddhism

 In Chinese Buddhism, Guan Yu is revered by most Chinese Mahayana Buddhists as Sangharama Bodhisattva (伽蓝菩萨 (伽藍菩薩, Qiélán Púsà)) a heavenly protector of the Buddhist dharma.
 Sangharama in Sanskrit means 'community garden' (sangha, community + arama, garden) and thus 'monastery'.
 The term Sangharama also refer to the dharmapala class of devas and spirits assigned to guard the Buddhist monastery, the dharma, and the faith itself.
 Over time and as an act of syncreticism, Guan Yu was seen as the representative guardian of the temple and the garden in which it stands.
-His statue traditionally is situated in the far left of the main altar, opposite his counterpart Skanda.
+His statue traditionally is situated in the far left of the main altar, opposite his counterpart Weituo.

 According to Buddhist legends, in 592, Guan Yu manifested himself one night before the Chan master Zhiyi, the founder of the Tiantai school of Buddhism, along with a retinue of spiritual beings.
 Zhiyi was then in deep meditation on Jade Spring Hill (玉泉山) when he was distracted by Guan Yu's presence.
 Guan Yu then requested the master to teach him about the dharma.
 After receiving Buddhist teachings from the master, Guan Yu took refuge in the triple gems and also requested the Five Precepts.
 Henceforth, it is said that Guan Yu made a vow to become a guardian of temples and the dharma.
 Legends also claim that Guan Yu assisted Zhiyi in the construction of the Yuquan Temple, which still stands today.